ForesightInitiative/.github/profile/README.md

 # short message from the Coordinator

 ### January, 2025
 - 👋 Hi, I’m Gideon Kruseman (@ForesightAndMetrics).
 From 2022 to the end of 2024, I led Work Package 3 in the Foresight Systems Initiative in CGIAR see: [initiative proposal](https://www.cgiar.org/initiative/24-foresight-and-metrics-to-accelerate-inclusive-and-sustainable-agrifood-system-transformation/).
 In that capacity I managed this repository.
-The Foresight Initiative has come to an end and is incorporated in the CGIAR Scuience Portfolio: Policy Innovations Science Program.
+The Foresight Initiative has come to an end and is incorporated in the CGIAR Science Portfolio: Policy Innovations Science Program.
+Stayy tuned to who will coordinate this repo in future.
 - 👀 I’m interested in the radical democratization of foresight analysis by ensuring FAIR foresight data and metrics and open source foresight tools
 - 🌱 At the end of 2023 new material was finalized and added to the reposirory.
 - 💞️ I’m looking to collaborate on cool foresight models and tools and related data and metrics the model outputs, publications and related documentation will be available through the [foresight web-portal](https://foresight.cgiar.org/).
 The webportal went through a major revamp during the Foresight Initiative era.